net-tools/paypal-js/README.md

 var shop = new NTPaypal.Shop('EUR');
 ```

-Then we create the Customer and CartItem objects.
+Then we create the Customer and Product objects.
 Please not that mandatory values are passed as regular parameters to constructors, whereas
 not required ones are passed through an `other` object litteral parameter.

 ```